llSourcell/sports_betting_with_reinforcement_learning/README.md

-# Gambler-Problem-RL
+# Sports Betting with RL

+## Overview

+This is the code for [this](https://youtu.be/mEIePvxdbkQ) video on Youtube by Siraj Raval on Sports Betting using Reinforcement Learning.
+This is apart of the Move 37 course at the [School of AI](http://www.theschool.ai).

+## Dependencies

+None.

+## Usage

+Type python value_iteration.py into terminal and it will run.

+## History

+This is an adapted version of the "Gambler's Problem" that I've applied to sports betting.
+Details below

-This repositiry contains implementation of Gambler Problem as discussed in Example 4.3 in Reinforcement Learning: An Introduction by Richard S. Sutton and Andrew G. Barto.
+-The Gambler Problem as discussed in Example 4.3 in Reinforcement Learning: An Introduction by Richard S. Sutton and Andrew G. Barto.
-The problem from the book is described below:
+-The problem from the book is described below:

 **Gambler’s Problem**: A gambler has the opportunity to make bets on the outcomes of a sequence of coin flips.
 If the coin comes up heads, he wins as